flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 #### Core Aircraft Systems and Failure Simulations

-Systems like electrical, pneumatic, environmental (air conditioning, ventilation, and pressurization), APU, and fire protection are fully modeled, including their inner components, logic, and communication protocols.
+Systems including electrical, pneumatic, environmental (air conditioning, ventilation, and pressurization), APU, and fire protection are fully modelled, including their inner components, logic, and communication protocols.
 Over 140 failures are available via the EFB, though, as with everything else, full simulation is not always guaranteed.

 #### Flight Control Surfaces and Wing Flex Simulation

-Flap load relief systems (FLRS) and auto extension/retraction (AES/ARS) have been accurately modeled with hydraulic and electrical actuation of flight control surfaces, though flaps and slats are still to be completed.
+Flap load relief systems (FLRS) and auto extension/retraction (AES/ARS) have been accurately modelled with hydraulic and electrical actuation of flight control surfaces, though flaps and slats are still to be completed.
 The triple aileron simulation on each wing creates the “Valse Des Ailerons” (VDA/Aileron Dance).
 Additionally, a custom physics-based flex system for wings, rudder, and elevator has been implemented.
 The wings, simulated as soft bodies, react to fuel load, wing loading during take-off, and feature accurate and responsive dynamic wing flex.

 #### Protection Features and Enhanced Awareness